- General information

 Filing by email

-FOIA requests filed by email are accepted only at firstname.lastname@example.org.
+FOIA requests filed by email are only accepted only at firstname.lastname@example.org.
 This is a central FOIA email box maintained by DOL’s Office of Information Services (OIS).
-FOIA requests sent to any other DOL email addresses will not be accepted as a properly submitted request.
-FOIA requests emailed directly to OALJ will not be accepted.
+FOIA requests sent to any other DOL email addresses will not be accepted as properly submitted requests.
+FOIA requests emailed directly to OALJ or submitted as case filings will not be accepted.
 If you believe that OALJ has the records you are seeking, you should so note in your FOIA request to ensure that OIS knows to forward it to OALJ.

 Filing with office most likely to have custody of documents